mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 }
 ```

-**Error:** This indicates that something important happened to the system, but it does not cause loss of service.
-The administrator should investigate the incident.
-Hence it should provide enough information to start an investigation.
-An error can be a loss of service for a single user or something affecting a part of the application but does not break the service entirely.
+**Error:** This log-level is used when something unexpected has happened to the service, but it does not result in a total loss of service.
+Log lines using the _error_ level must be actionable, so that the system administrator can investigate and resolve the incident.
+The _error_ log level may indicate a loss of service for an individual user or request or it may indicate a total failure of a non-critical subsystem within the service.

-In the following example we log as error level since it is affecting only a part of the application.
+For example, the _error_ log level is used in the code snippet below as it represents a partial failure of one non-critical subsystem of the service.
+Administrator intervention is required to resolve this situation, but the rest of the service is able to continue operating in the meantime.

 ```go
 func (a *App) SyncPlugins(..) {